Sepruko/Sepruko/README.md

         <img src="https://img.shields.io/badge/-Gophigure%20on%20GitHub-73caf3?style=for-the-badge&logo=github" alt="Gophigure Organization" />
     </a>

-- Playing video-games and consuming video content related to them.
+- Playing video-games and consuming video content related to them...
-  - Some of my favorite games are Minecraft, Terraria & Overwatch 2.
+  - some of my favorite games to play are Minecraft, Terraria & Overwatch 2,
+  - I also enjoy playing Pokémon, especially "hacked" ROMs that have a lot of awesome and hard work put into them,
+  - and I also have some really cool consoles, such as an `XBOX`, an `XBOX 360 Slim`, a `Nintendo DS Lite`, a `Nintendo 2DS`, a `New Nintendo 3DS XL` and a `Nintendo Switch`.

 ## Programming & Markup Languages